 As far as grammar is concerned, the two languages display a certain connection.

 French and Italian are gender and number-based languages.
 Not only are nouns either feminine or masculine, and either singular or plural, but even adjectives that refer to a noun will agree in gender and number.

 Subject pronouns in French and Italian work in a similar way.
 In particular, both languages use the second-person-singular subject pronoun (which is «tu» in both French and Italian) to address somebody in an informal way.

 In both French and Italian grammar, there are the so-called «adverbial pronouns».
 They are easier than they sound: they are just tiny words, and their job is to replace pieces of a sentence.
 In fact, they just want to make it easier for you!
 Here are some examples:

-To express actions that happened in the past, both French and Italian speakers prefer using the Present Perfect tense (Passé Composé and Passato Prossimo) instead of the Past Simple, which is much more frequently used in English.
+To talk about past actions, French speakers and Italian speakers prefer using the present perfect tense (Passé Composé and Passato Prossimo) instead of the past simple tense, which is much more frequently used in English.

 In spite of some relevant similarities, the two Romance languages are quite different!
 The weight of the difference depends on the learning goal you set for yourself.
 If you aim to become somewhat fluent, then differences should be acknowledged and faced.

 As mentioned, when you are talking to a friend, you can use «tu» both in French and Italian.
 In formal speech though you must use specific formal pronouns.